Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 What is a Loupe

 The following is just a very approximate idea of the difference in quality between lenses.
-The pictures are 'approximate' because I've simply held my camera to each lens (not the best way to take a photograph), and photographs on a monitor are never as good as real life.
-Click on on each picture to get a slightly better view:
+The pictures are 'approximate' because I've simply held my camera to each lens (not the best way to take a photograph) and photographs on a monitor are never as good as real life.

 Example of a £3.00 loupe.